Edit

 Note

-Copilot in apps is on by default and can be managed per app.
+Copilot in apps is on by default and you can manage it per app.

 Power BI Copilot compute usage